TEXT: MARI KOSKINEN | PHOTOS: COURTESY OF THE ARTIST

 Exhibition at the Maiju Tirri contemporary art gallery at Magna Cafe Marbella, Nueva Andalucia, Marbella, Spain until 30th of September.

 Coming: October at Kempinski Hotel Art Gallery, Estepona, Spain.

 Tirri’s latest achievement is the opening of a gallery under her name, Maiju Tirri Contemporary Art Gallery, in Magna Cafe, Marbella, Spain.

-Tirri also has an exhibition at Galleria Bronda, Helsinki, until 28 June 2019.
+Tirri also held exhibition at Galleria Bronda, Helsinki June 2019.
 The exhibition is called Inspired by life and shows her vibrant, colourful paintings.
 “I feel that it is like a diary of my life,” she says of the exhibition.